gbxyz/perl-net-rdap/README.md

 [Net::RDAP](https://metacpan.org/pod/Net%3A%3ARDAP) provides an interface to the Registration Data Access Protocol (RDAP).

-RDAP is gradually replacing Whois as the preferred way of obtainining information about Internet resources (IP addresses, autonymous system numbers, and domain names).
-As of writing, RDAP is quite well-supported by Regional Internet Registries (who are responsible for the allocation of IP addresses and AS numbers) but is still being rolled out among domain name registries and registrars.
+RDAP is replacing Whois as the preferred way of obtainining information about Internet resources (IP addresses, autonymous system numbers, and domain names).
+As of writing, RDAP is fully supported by Regional Internet Registries (who are responsible for the allocation of IP addresses and AS numbers) and generic TLD operators (e.g. .com, .org, .xyz) but is still being rolled out among country-code registries.

 [Net::RDAP](https://metacpan.org/pod/Net%3A%3ARDAP) does all the hard work of determining the correct server to query ([Net::RDAP::Registry](https://metacpan.org/pod/Net%3A%3ARDAP%3A%3ARegistry) is an interface to the